Kastoria Bus Lines

-Kastoria Bus Lines is a school and charter bus and coach operator in Melbourne, Australia.
-It is owned by Northern Transit Holdings, which also operates Broadmeadows Bus Service, Nationwide Tours and Seymour Coaches.
-The company was also a route service operator up until 30 June 2025, it operated five routes under contract to Public Transport Victoria, which were then transferred to CDC Melbourne on 1 July 2025.
-Kastoria Bus Lines continues to operate some school and charter services, alongside with Broadmeadows Bus Service, Nationwide Tours and Seymour Coaches.
+Kastoria Bus Lines was a route, school and charter bus and coach operator based in Melbourne, Australia.
+The company operated five routes under contract to Public Transport Victoria until 30 June 2025, which were then transferred to CDC Melbourne on 1 July 2025.
+Its school and charter operations would then follow suite to CDC Victoria in late 2025 and early 2026.